cjakabos/portfolio-web/README.md

 ## 1) Homepage

-- Shared overview for regular and admin users, where regular users have access for private notes, files, shopping, chatting with other users, checking vehicle location on maps and chatting with LLM.
+- Portfolio mode keeps the default walkthrough focused on private notes, files, shopping, chat, and vehicle tracking on maps.
-- For Admin type of users: Jira for internal ticket management, MLOps for customer segmentation and PetStore for schedule management.
+- Jira, ChatLLM, MLOps, and PetStore stay available as opt-in extended modules instead of competing with the first impression.

 ![CloudApp login](./examples/1.png)